antoniofull/thexpatmagazine.com/src/pages/blog/2018-03-18-10-reasons-why-you-should-love-portugal.md

   - destinations
 ---

 How much do you know about Portugal?
-Sun, good food, nice people and lovely places to visit; but this isn&#8217;t all.
-There&#8217;s much more to know about its history before moving there, or simply to find out why you should love this country.
+Sun, good food, nice people and lovely places to visit; but this isn't all.
+There's much more to know about its history before moving there, or simply to find out why you should love this country.
 Here for you 10 reasons:

 **1. It is the oldest nation in Europe &#8211;** it became the kingdom of Portugal in 1139, and the country remained as such for the next 800 years until 1910, when it became the República Portuguesa (the Portuguese Republic).